guettli/programming-guidelines/README.md

 My solution: resubmission: Read the text again 30 days later.

+A good example is [gVisor](https://github.com/google/gvisor) the README starts with "What is gVisor?" and "Why does gVisor exist?"

 ### Canonical docs

 Look at the question concerning OpenSSH options at the Q+A site [serverfault.com](https://serverfault.com/).